Jordi Alba: Inter Miami

 On 20 July 2023, Inter Miami announced the signing of Alba on a one-and-a-half-year contract, with the option of a further year.
 His presentation was right before his debut for the club on 3 August against Orlando City in a Leagues Cup play-off game, coming on in the second half to help his team secure a 3–1 win.
 On 15 August he scored his first goal for the club in the semi-final of the Leagues Cup against Philadelphia Union in a 4–1 victory.
 He would go on and win his first title with the club on 20 August when Inter Miami beat Nashville SC in the 2023 Leagues Cup final after a penalty shootout.
 On 7 September, Alba scored his first regular season goal for the club in a 3–1 victory over Los Angeles FC.

 On 9 December 2024, Inter Miami triggered Alba's contract extension, keeping him at the club until the end of the 2025 season.
 On 15 May 2025, he extended his contract with the club until 2027.

 On 7 October 2025, Alba announced he would retire from football after the end of the 2025 MLS season.
+With Inter Miami making it to the 2025 MLS Cup championship game, Alba played his final professional match in a 3–1 victory over Vancouver Whitecaps FC on 6 December; fellow Inter Miami and former Barcelona teammate Sergio Busquets also played his final match.